 Table of contents of the article:

-It is rather self-evident, therefore, that there are two trends that resemble each other where, those who would like to migrate to AWS have never heard of it before and therefore seek external help, whereas the second group that would like to have more sustainable costs are instead realities that are in the first or second year of use of Amazon AWS.
+It's pretty obvious, then, that there are two similar trends: those who would like to migrate to AWS have never heard of it before and therefore seek external help, while the second group who would like more sustainable costs are companies that are in their first or second year of using Amazon AWS.

 Very often it happens that the service is put online by the technical staff following the project, and that the owner company blindly trusts the choices made by the IT department, doing what we are used to doing every day of our life: delegating.